 “I just made an extra big batch of soup, would it be OK to bring some over after six o’clock tonight?”

-Just offering your help and a telephone number might be too much for a person in crisis to process.
+Just offering to help and your telephone number might be too much for a person in crisis to fully process.
 Making what you are able to do for them and what might be helpful to this individual makes it easier for them to accept or decline your offer.